 11. Bucharest City Hall

-Speaking of the architecture, even the government buildings in Bucharest are stunning.
-The City Hall is an excellent example of this, and you can visit the building on Saturdays and Sundays, as well as on official holidays.
+Speaking of architecture, even Bucharest’s government buildings are impressive.
+The City Hall is a great example, and it’s open to visitors on Saturdays, Sundays, and official holidays.

 12. Romanian Athenaeum

-I love rooftops bars, and I try to visit at least one in every city I travel to.
-In Bucharest, I visited Pura Vida Sky Bar that offers some of the best views over the Old Town.
-The bar is part of the hostel, so this is a great place to stay if you’re looking for budget accommodation.
+I love rooftop bars and try to visit at least one in every city I travel to.
+In Bucharest, I went to Pura Vida Sky Bar, which offers some of the best views over the Old Town.
+The bar is part of a hostel, making it not only a great spot for a drink but also a good budget accommodation option.

 14. Luxury Hotels